Finding and quantifying new transcripts

 DESeq2 and its outputs, you can have a look at

 Now that we have a list of transcript expression levels and their differential expression levels, it is time to visually inspect our transcript structures and the reads they were predicted from.
 It is a good practice to visually inspect (and present) loci with transcripts of interest.
-As we've seen above, Galaxy integrates will with the IGV browser.
+As we've seen above, Galaxy integrates well with the IGV browser.

 When looking at results it will helpful to see read coverage at the regions of interest.
-But we have four datasets corresponding to four replicates and in your own experiment these may be even more datasets.
-So let's first merge all HISAT BAM outputs in a single BAM file.
+But we have four datasets corresponding to four replicates and in your own experiment there may be even more datasets.
+So let's first merge all HISAT BAM outputs into a single BAM file.
 However, to keep the relationship between individual reads and samples we need to add readgroup tags to each BAM file before merging.
 For this we will use a combination of tools:

 |First, merge filtered

 |Second, use NGS: Picard -> AddOrReplaceReadGroup to add readgroups as shown above.
 This will automatically set readgroups based on dataset names.|